walterfreeman/phy211/syllabus.md

 Recitation attendance and participation are graded.
 Before each in-class exam, you'll take a practice group exam in recitation with your group.
 These practice exams are graded as well.
 A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, may be found at <a href="https://walterfreeman.github.io/phy211/recitation-guidelines.html">https://walterfreeman.github.io/phy211/recitation-guidelines.html</a>.

+#### Readings

+We will post assigned readings on the calendar before each class.
+(These may change during the semester based on our progress, but we will let you know at least a week ahead of time.)
+There will be short (usually 3 question) pre-lecture quizzes on basic concepts from the reading, taken on Blackboard.
+We don’t expect everyone to get all these correct; they are graded for participation.

 <a id="lectures"></a>
 #### Lectures

 In the auditorium, we will alternate between presentation and practice.
-I will first introduce you to the new ideas we are studying, asking questions and getting your answers using colored cards.
+We will first introduce you to the new ideas we are studying, asking questions and getting your answers using colored cards.
 (These take the place of clickers.)
 If you have done the reading ahead of class, these presentations will serve as review and enrichment.
 Questions during the presentation are encouraged and welcome!
-I will also demonstrate for you the analytic processes involved in solving problems.
-I may also distribute short tutorials for you to work in class, or ask you to answer short questions on note cards and pass them in at the end of the class.
+We will also demonstrate for you the analytic processes involved in solving problems.

-**At any time during class, feel free to interrupt me and ask questions**.
+**At any time during class, feel free to interrupt us and ask questions**.
 If you do not understand something, ask.
-I don't care how many students are in the auditorium -- I almost certainly have time for your question.
+We don't care how many students are in the auditorium -- we almost certainly have time for your question.

-<a id="quizzes"></a>
-#### Quizzes

-We will have a few brief quizzes in class (probably eight during the semester) that may be done in either recitation or lecture.
-These will also serve as a proxy for attendance if they are held during lecture.
-There are no makeups for the quizzes, although you may replace one quiz grade with the associated exam grade if your recitation participation average was satisfactory during that unit.

 <a id="homework"></a>
 #### Homework

 Homework in this class is designed as a tool to help you develop the problem-solving skills needed to understand physical situations on your own.

 You will have an assignment due each week (more or less), which you will hand in to your recitation TA.
-I do not intend for you to work on these problems by yourself without help.
+We do not intend for you to work on these problems by yourself without help.
 The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well.
 You are also welcome to come to my office hours and sit and work, asking questions as they arise.
-Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and asking for help is the single best thing you can do to help yourself in this class.
+Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and asking for help is the single best thing you can do in this class.

 When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; your solutions should not consist only of equations.
 Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math. **If you do not describe what you are doing and why, you may not get full credit for a solution, even if it is correct.**